Tormknd/ProductivityFarmer/README.md

 ## 🏗️ Project Structure

-This project follows a monorepo pattern with shared packages and separate applications for backend and frontend.
+This project follows a **pnpm monorepo** pattern with shared packages and separate applications for backend and frontend.
+The workspace is managed by `pnpm-workspace.yaml` and includes shared dependencies and scripts.

 ```
 ProductivityLeveling/